 December 8 down the years

 The original Springboks were held to a 3-3 draw by England at Crystal Palace.
-The clash marked the final Test match to be played at the London venue which was chosen for it's ability to handle large crowds.
-The Crystal Palace stadium played host to just one other England Tests - a 15-0 defeat to New Zealand the year before.
+The clash marked the final Test match to be played at the London venue which was chosen for its large capacity.
+The Crystal Palace stadium played host to just one other England Test - a 15-0 defeat to New Zealand the year before.